SeisBlue/SeisBlue/docs/docker.md

 `mkdir workspace`

-Run docker container, change the followings in `run.sh`:
+Run docker container, change the followings in `run_ssh.sh`:
 - `49154` for ssh port
 - `</path/to/seisnn>` for this project folder
 - `</path/to/workspace>` for home in the container